HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/install_pers_offers_portlet.md

 # Installing the Pers_Offers portlet

-In this topic, you will learn how to install the Pers_Offers portlet using Microsoft Visual Studio Code (VSC).
+In this topic, you will learn how to install the Pers_Offers portlet using Microsoft Visual Studio Code (VSCode).
 You will also learn how to clone, compile, and package the Pers_offers project required to install the portlet.

 ## Prerequisites

-- Ensure you have installed git or git-bash, Microsoft VSC, and Maven.
+- Ensure you have installed git or git-bash, VSCode, and Maven.
 Refer to [Prerequisites for the Personalization portlet exercise](./pzn_demoprereq.md){target="_blank"} for more information.
 - Ensure to run the following ConfigEngine tasks:
     - UNIX™Linux™:
         - `./ConfigEngine.sh create-pzndemo-users -DPortalAdminPwd=<password> -DWasPassword=<password>`